 In our EGM the internet went down and with the support of a great team they were able to open up a new iRoom within minutes.
 As someone quipped, “Too many on Netflix!”

 We all have to be more flexible in our delivery of work and I’m glad to be part of a team that has responded effectively to the new normal with a comprehensive plan of online solutions.

-This EGM in the iRoom established new contacts and responses to improve the Module – a success!
+This EGM in the iRoom established new contacts and responses to improve the Module – a success for online capacity building!